nicholas-maltbie/OpenKCC/Documentation/manual/kcc-design/kcc-fsm-design.md

 * Idling - When the player is standing still on the ground
 * Walking - When the player is moving around
+* Jumping - When the player starts the jumping action
 * Falling - When the player is not standing on something
 * Sliding - When the player is standing on a steep surface
+* Landing - Brief transition period between falling and grounded states

 Each of these states will have a different set of capabilities and behaviors and will transition to